List of The Waltons characters: Rose Burton Perkins

-Rose Burton (Peggy Rea) is a Walton cousin who was introduced in season 8.
-After Esther's role in the series begins to diminish and the Walton children are grown up, she and her grandchildren Jeffrey and Serena show up at their house looking for a place to stay, and Rose is desperate to find a safe haven from their old residence in Baltimore.
-Rose's husband Burt Burton, a train conductor, has long since died and their son, who is enlisted in the military, also lost his spouse.
-Without his wife to help raise his children, he lapsed into alcoholism and became horribly abusive to his children; after he hit Jeffrey with a belt, Rose immediately took her grandchildren as far away from their father as she could even though it pained her to never want to see her own son again.
+Rose Burton (Peggy Rea, 1921–2011), is a Walton cousin who was introduced in season 8.
+After grandma Esther's role in the series begins to diminish because of her stroke, and the Walton children are growing up, she and her grandchildren Jeffrey and Serena show up at their house looking for a place to stay, and Rose is desperate to find a safe haven from their old residence / rowhouse in Baltimore.
+Rose's husband Burt Burton, a train conductor for the famous Baltimore and Ohio Railroad (B. & O.) has long since died and their son, who is enlisted in the military, also lost his spouse.
+Without his wife to help raise his children, he lapsed into alcoholism and became horribly abusive to his children; after he hit young Jeffrey with a belt, Rose immediately took her grandchildren as far away from their father as she could even though it pained her to never want to see her own son again.

 Rose often mentions her old beau Stanley Perkins, a dancer whom she met before Burt.
-Eventually, Stanley reenters her life and proposes to her on two occasions.
-The second time, Rose discovers she has a weak heart and won't be able to travel around like he does.
-When Stanley insists that his love for her is greater than his desire to travel, they marry and go on a honeymoon.
+Eventually, Stanley (William Schallert, 1922–2016) shows up and reenters her life and proposes to her on two occasions.
+The second time, Rose discovers she has a weak heart medical condition and won't be able to travel around like he does when he was a traveling salesman.
+When Stanley insists that his love for his "Miss Rose" is greater than his desire to wander, they marry and go on a honeymoon.

-Towards the end of the series, Rose moves in to help John, Mary Ellen, Erin, and Elizabeth with the housekeeping and cooking while John-Boy, Jason, Ben, and Jim-Bob are away at war.
+Toward the end of the series, with the events of the ensuing World War dominating even Virginia rural mountain life, Rose Burton Perkins returns to move in to help John Sr., nurse Mary Ellen (with John Curtis), factory / plant manager Erin, and young Elizabeth with the housekeeping and cooking while John-Boy, Jason, Ben, and Jim-Bob are away eventually at war (although sometimes initially on the home front).

-The character briefly appears in the 1993 reunion special, A Walton Thanksgiving Reunion, (set in 1963), as an employee of Erin's former in-laws, the Northridge family.
+The character of Rose briefly reappears in the 1993 reunion film and television special, A Walton Thanksgiving Reunion, (set two decades later in 1963), as an employee of Erin's former in-laws, the Northridge family.
+Husband Stanley Perkins is not mentioned, he most likely had died.

 Dr. Curtis Willard (Curt)

-Played by Tom Bower in the episodes leading up to the December 7, 1941 Attack on Pearl Harbor.
-Curt comes to the community to replace Dr. Vance, and quickly falls in love with Mary Ellen and marries her.
-Curt leaves the town when called up to service in the years preceding World War 2.
-Mary Ellen is planning to head to Hawaii to be with Curt when the attack by the Japanese occurs in December 1941.
-Declared a military casualty in the attack, he later shows up alive, played by Scott Hylands.
-He is found living in Florida under the name Curtis Packer.